 They also added Quality of Life into the game, which the community has been asking for.
 Can you imagine Devs that listen to their community?
 ESO has that.
 It's so rare and magical when it happens, and you can see it happening in the Elder Scrolls Online.
 Inventory problems were resolved, currency capacity was increased, and some of the best add-ons were added into the game so that we didn't need to download and update them every patch.
 The Devs are supporting the game with big new content added every single quarter.

 This year, you will see the expansion content – the Gates of Oblivion.
 We are expecting new Dungeons, new Zones, and a new Raid like usual.
 I'm also hoping for a new Class.
 How will ZOS surprise us this time?
 What are they going to add that we've all been asking for?
 What are they going to add that we didn't even know we wanted?
 This is what ZOS does every year.
 The Devs absolutely support the game, and they are very passionate about it.

-In summary, if you love MMOs, or if you love Elder Scrolls games, you should give ESO a try.
+In summary, if you love MMOs or Elder Scrolls games, you should give ESO a try.
 It pulls you in and provides a world you can get lost in.
 It's amazing, massive, and loads of fun.

 If you found this video helpful, be sure to like and subscribe to Lucky Ghost's channel for more MMO content.
 For more news and guides, please bookmark our ESO news page on MmoGah – the best place to buy ESO gold and ESO Power Leveling service.